Skip to Content

 The Benefits of Topic Modeling

-A secondary benefit to using topic models – which I have found to be really enlightening, is that it provides access to a semantic corpus that we (as marketers) had not considered.
+One last benefit that I should point out — which I have found to be really enlightening, is that topic modeling provides access to a semantic corpus that we (as marketers) had not considered.
 The corpus is the sum of what your audience is learning about.
 As marketers we tend to get stuck on our own messaging.
 This widens our understanding of what the market knows.
 By the way, this is ideal for product marketers too.
 They need to know the outside-in messaging – in order to better deliver the inside-out messaging.

 Content Brief vs Creative Brief